dafi/shortcuts/README.md

 shortcuts.add
 --

     shortcuts.add({
                     keyDesc:'Ctrl+Alt+O',
                     callback:fn
             });

 The keyDesc is a plain text description of the shortcut.

-The callback is a function called with the shortcut is pressed, returns true to stop propagation
+The callback is a function called when the shortcut is pressed, returns true to stop propagation.

 shortcuts.install
 -